Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 8. Program Cancellation

-1. In the event that NSCC cancels a program intake after offers of admission have begun, an NSCC representative will contact all applicants to explain the cancellation and to advise them of their options.
+1. In the event that NSCC cancels a program intake after offers of admission have begun, a NSCC representative will contact all applicants to explain the cancellation and to advise them of their options.

 9. Privacy